NIC-BizDev/nicfederal-dotnet-ridbclient/README.md

 *	RecArea
 *	Tour

-To use a module, you reference the property of the client object corresponsing to the entity for which you wish to retrieve data from RIDB.
+To use a module, you reference the property of the client object corresponding to the entity for which you wish to retrieve data from RIDB.
 Here are examples of several popular modules being used to access RIDB data.
 These examples assume that the client object has already been instantiated for use as discussed above.